 - Steam clean or wash with mild degreaser soap, rinse with water, inspect for and remove any scab deposits inside tank.

-- Carbon build-up on the igniter and screen can be cleaned with wire brush as necessary.
+- Carbon buildup on the igniter and screen can be cleaned with wire brush as necessary.
 If carbon buildup is excessive on wick, replace as needed.

 - Tighten screw that holds igniter and screen in place.